open-sauced/docs/docs/maintainers/setting-up-a-new-repository.md

 ## Creating a new repo

-Don't spend too much time thinking of a name or a catchy description, just set license to MIT and rocket jump!
+Don't spend too much time thinking of a name or a catchy description, just set the license to MIT and rocket jump!

 ![create a new repository](../../static/img/contributing-maintainers-create-repository.png)